Mac-Barrett/SvelteKit-ReCaptcha/README.md

             body: 'ReCaptcha Failed to authorize on server, please try again' }
     }
-    // [Captcha is verified, now you may handle the request as normal] return {
+    // Captcha is verified, now you may handle the request as you normally would

+    return {
         status: 200,
         body: 'Captcha Verified, success or what have you'